North Cowichan / Duncan Royal Canadian Mounted Police (RCMP)

 For non-emergency services or information, please call 250-748-5522.

 The North Cowichan / Duncan RCMP Detachment proudly serves the Municipality of North Cowichan, City of Duncan, Crofton, Chemainus, Maple Bay, Genoa Bay, Cowichan Bay, the First Nations communities of Quw’utsun, Halalt, Stz’uminus, and Lyackson.The approximately 83,000 residents of the Cowichan Valley and the surrounding areas are served by the Royal Canadian Mounted Police (RCMP) North Cowichan / Duncan Detachment.

 Today, the detachment is home to a workforce of 89: 62 RCMP members (32 municipal members, 26 provincial members, and 4 indigenous policing members), 23 support staff (municipal employees and public service employees), 3 victim services personnel and 1 volunteer Chaplin.

-Other services include a satellite Indigenous Policing Office at 180 Central Rd, Duncan [Village Green].
-There are two Community Policing Offices, and soon to be third office opening in Duncan.
+Other services include a satellite Indigenous Policing Office at 180 Central Rd, Duncan [Village Green], and three Community Policing Offices.
+One at South Cowichan Community Policing Office, and two through Cowichan Community Policing & Engagement Society covering, North Cowichan/Duncan area and Cowichan Bay.
 Community Policing has trained volunteers to provide a range of programs and services such as, Block Watch, Friendly Phone Calls, Speed Watch, Senior Resources, and Positive Tickets.